tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs app_id %}

 The environment of the event - Production, Staging OR Development.
-To only include Production events set filter to `app_id IN ('gitlab','gitlab_customers')`
+To only include GitLab.com Production events, set filter to `app_id IN ('gitlab','gitlab_customers')`

 {% enddocs %}